Paris Theatre (Portland, Oregon): Adult movie theater (2007 to 2016)

-Later use
+Live venue and nightclub (2016 to 2019)

 The Paris was an adult movie theater until 2016, when new owners Chris Lenahan and Brad McCray converted the space into a live venue and nightclub.
 Their plan is to host weekend dance parties and return the venue to its old appearance, which includes front exterior improvements and returning the marquee.
 As of June 2016, the gay theater and dungeons were removed to open up the space, and a new bar was under construction.
 The projection room was being converted to a sound booth and seating was put into storage.
 The venue closed in October 2019.

+Can Can's Paris Theatre

+In 2019, Chris Pink (and other co-owners of Seattle-based Can Can Productions) began negotiating a purchase of a theater.
+The building's roof collapsed at this time, then the arrival of the COVID-19 pandemic stalled movement on the deal.
+Pink purchased and began renovating the theater in 2021-2022.
+Can Can Productions produces cabaret shows with burlesque and can-can and Can Can's Paris Theatre has a capacity of approximately 100 to 140 people.
+Can Can's Paris Theatre opened in November 21, 2025.
+The first show was an adaptation of The Nutcracker called Twas the Night Before Nutcracker.
+The theatre has been credited for an increase in the number of diners at nearby Dan and Louis Oyster Bar.